QuintonC/rn-progressive-image/README.md

 <h1 align="center">rn-progressive-image</h1>

 <div align="center">
-    <strong>An easy to use, stylistically customizable lazy-loader/progressive image display for react-natives image component.</strong>
+    <strong>An easy to use, stylistically customizable lazy-loader/progressive image display for react-native.</strong>
+    <p>This package includes the ability to implement a shimmer placeholder while your image loads, caching for your </p>
 </div>

 <br>